 ‘Freshness’ is PBC’s clarion call.
 Trucks travel directly from the brewery to local bars, reaching no further than Pittsburgh.
 Each case of beer carries more than a ‘best by’ date – its a number seal that guarantees quality, since PBC will buy back any beer from a bar that’s passed its date.

 After taking a swig from the freshly-brewed Kenzinger – not usually my beer of choice – it was easy to see why.
 It was crystal-smooth oasis water.
 Turns out beer – just like revenge – is best served cold.

 You can find your favorite fresh taste at Benefit v.15 on Saturday, February 7.
-Click here to purchase tickets at the advance price.
 Or join us for Young Professionals Night on Friday, February 6.